KleonChirakis/mongodb-5-rpiz2/README.md

 	aarch64-linux-gnu-objcopy --strip-debug mongod
 	aarch64-linux-gnu-objcopy --strip-debug mongos

-Another possible way could be to change the objcopy location in the $PATH enviroment variable.
+Another possible way could be to change the objcopy location in the $PATH enviroment variable and try with the above args (`install-mode` etc).

 > Stripped binaries (`mongo`, `mongod`, `mongos`) are located in `build/install/bin` and their total size is ~250MB.